20 Unbelievable Zero Waste Gift Ideas

-DIY Zero Waste Gift Idea For the kitchen
+11. DIY Zero Waste Gift Idea For the foodie

 All you are going to do is roll the dishtowel, slide it into the mason jar, then tie the spoon to the jar, and voila, look how cute this is!
 I’ve added a little piece of dried rosemary and you can take it up a notch by hiding a cookie recipe inside the jar making it an ideal zero waste baking gift.
 I have a video on how I did this, give it a watch.
 It’s so easy!
 And simply gorgeous!